dvillano2/z3_points/README.md

 pip install ortools
 ```
 The function takes four arguments:
-prime: the prime parametrizing the space
+prime: the prime parameterizing the space
 m: the multiple of the prime that gives the size of the subset you're interested in.
 So if prime=5 and you're interested in subsets of size 15, m=3.
 threshold: the number of parallel planes on which you require the plane to be equidistributed.
 So when threshold=6, the function will either return a set which is equidistrubted on at least 6 families of parallel planes, or None.
 seed: the seed for the optimizer, optional, defaults to zero
 <br>
 Note that for most cases, the optimizer will not converge... the search space gets very big very fast.
 <br>
-Running the below will gives a proof that the animated examples above are optimial.
+Running the below will gives a proof that the animated examples above are optimal.
 ```python
 milp_model(5, 2, 10)
 milp_model(5, 2, 11)